sungnga/practice/reactjs/README.md

 **Linking between routes: Link and NavLink**
  - Import Link and NavLink from react-router-dom:
  - `import { Link, NavLink } from 'react-router-dom'`
- - Use Link when we want to change or switch between pages/routes
+ - Use `Link` when we want to change or switch between pages/routes
- - Link and NavLink have a "to" attribute to specify the path of the link route
+ - `Link` and `NavLink` have a "`to`" attribute to specify the path of the link route
  - `<Link to="/">Go home</Link>`
- - The nice thing about Link is that we're using client-side routing as oppose to server-side routing
+ - The nice thing about `Link` is that we're using client-side routing as oppose to server-side routing
  - This means that it's not going through the full page refresh.
 Intead, Javascript just swaps things out on the fly.
 It makes a new call to `ReactDOM.render()` to render the new page
- - Use Link whenever we want to take advantage of client-side routing instead of using an anhcor tag
+ - Use `Link` whenever we want to take advantage of client-side routing instead of using an anhcor tag
- - Use NavLink for navigation.
+ - Use `NavLink` for navigation.
 This way, we can call out that specific link that we're on
  - `<NavLink to="/" activeClassName="is-active" exact={true}>Dashboard</NavLink>`

 **Query Strings and URL Parameters:**